 Risks, Experiences, and Needs of Female Intravenous Drug Users

-1. Investigate predictors for initiation into injecting drug use.
+1. List three predictors for initiation into injecting drug use.

 2. Compare and contrast residential, outpatient, and low threshold treatment designs.

-3. Examine the primary source of risk that may explain the higher rates of HIV among female IDU sex workers.
+3. Consider the primary source of risk that may explain the higher rates of HIV among female IDU sex workers.

-4. Elucidate one of the strongest individual attribute predictors of initiating to injecting.
+4. Appraise one of the strongest individual attribute predictors of initiating to injecting.